rust-windowing/winit/CONTRIBUTING.md

 ## Scope

-Winit aims to provide a generic platform abstracting the main graphic platforms (Windows, MacOS, x11, Wayland, Android, iOS and the web platform via Emscripten).
+Winit aims to provide a generic platform abstracting the main graphic platforms (Windows, macOS, X11, Wayland, Android, iOS and the web platform via Emscripten).

 Most platforms expose capabilities that cannot be meaningfully transposed to the others.
 Winit does not